TheDigitalFrontier/entity-disambiguation/README.md

     $ conda deactivate

+To run Jupyter Notebooks, you can use the command

+    $ poetry run jupyter notebook

 (Optional) To use the virtual environment with the specified dependencies, for instance to run a `.py` script directly in terminal

     $ poetry shell

+(Optional) From within the Poetry shell, to check Python interpreters available to Poetry

+    $ poetry env info

 ### 4. Managing dependencies (every time)
 **Use Poetry** to manage dependencies and your virtual environment.
 This way other contributors can run and build on your work without having to debug or struggle with dependencies.
 Consistency is key.